-I’m probably not the only one who puts the idea of “freedom” on a pedestal.
+I’m not the only one who puts the idea of “freedom” on a pedestal.
+And as something many of us crave, it crops up in everyday language .

-As something many of us crave, it crops up throughout everyday language – perhaps we identify as “free agents” exercising “freedom of speech” in a “free country”.
-Or maybe we become our own boss, quitting the 9-5 grind in pursuit of “financial freedom”.
-The list goes on.
+We identify as “free agents” exercising “freedom of speech” in a “free country”.
+Or maybe we become our own boss, quitting the 9–5 grind in pursuit of “financial freedom”.

 Whatever the case, we’re conditioned to see the world as follows:

 - Right now, I’m inside a cage

 In this post, I explain why conceptualising freedom in this way is actually the most unfree thing we can do.
 I also explore what freedom truly is, and offer ways to navigate the understandable anxiety it can evoke.